Marcinthecloud/AzureTechDaySetup/README.md

 If you've never used the Azure portal before, contact help desk to get access, then watch Ben Lackey's how-to: https://www.youtube.com/watch?v=tmXdSEMjwCE

 It'll be a good idea to get comfortable with the resource manager.
-It'll be a good idea to walk users through it during Microsoft events.
+It might be a good idea to walk users through it during Microsoft events.
 I tend to use the ```DataStax Production``` image.

 **To SSH into the cluster:**